 This article represented a first attempt at estimating the role played by education in the historical reduction of global poverty.
-Combining a stylized model of education and the wage structure with tools borrowed from growth accounting, I proposed a "distributional growth accounting" framework identifying the contribution of education to real income growth within and across countries.
+Unifying macroeconomic growth decomposition with the canonical model of education and the wage structure, I proposed a "distributional growth accounting" framework identifying the contribution of education to real income growth within and across countries.
 Under conservative assumptions, private returns to schooling can explain a large fraction of real income gains among the world's poorest individuals, in the order of 60-70% and potentially more.
 It can also account for over half of the rise in the share of labor income accruing to women.
 This puts public education policies at the center of the remarkable reduction of poverty and gender inequality observed in the past decades.